 Will Jesus return for us on a Feast of Trumpets?
 Maybe, maybe not.

 That said, regardless of feast days, none of us knows when the final day of our own lives will be, right?

 May Jesus find us faithful and ready when that day comes.

 For more information on all seven of the Lord's Feasts, check out the overview below.

-Read, learn, and be in awe of how the Old Testament yet again points directly to Jesus, the promised Messiah.
+Read, learn, and be in awe of how the Old Testament yet again points directly to Jesus, our promised Messiah.